finani/storm_gazebo_ros_magnet/README.md

 }
 ```

-## Add a compatibility with gazebo9
+## Add a compatibility with gazebo9 and change it to an electro-magnet

 1. gedit ~/.bashrc
 ```